 Note: Total Expenses for Apo Island Tour: Php1100 (boat + snorkeling gear)

 Apo Island is the first successful marine conservation project in the Philippines.
-You won’t recognized that it has been once just a simple fishing village.
+You won’t recognize that it has been once just a simple fishing village.
 The main activity in the island is a chance to enjoy swimming with the Sea Turtles.

 Manjuyod Sandbar and Dolphin Watching